tq-bit/qache/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Besides caching single values, Qache also needed to keep related entries in sync while ensuring type safety.
+Besides caching single values, Qache keeps related entries in sync while ensuring type safety.
 As a consequence, it comes with a few opinionated (but optional) features:

 - **One cache per API resource** -> Each cache holds a single validation schema.
 This implies: Each resource an application targets must have its own Qache instance.
-This goes for both databases and APIs.
 - **Schema validation** -> The first entry that is added into the cache defines the schema for other entries.
+You can optionally pass an `original` - property into the configuration to build up the schema.
-- **Type safety** -> You can use Typescript Generics to improve intellisense for Qache
+- **Type safety** -> You can use Typescript Generics to supercharge Qache's type safety.
-- **Automatic cache updates** -> When a single entry is created or updated by its key, Qache will try to update related entries (= Array items in the same cache) as well
+- **Automatic cache updates** -> When a single entry is created or updated by its key, Qache will try to update related entries.
+See [Automatic cache updates](#automatic-cache-updates)

 ### Default configuration example